 2.1.
-First subtype of logophoricity: de se attitude
+First subtype of logophoricity relevant for exemption: de se attitude

-This section is devoted to establishing the following threefold generalization:
+This subsection is devoted to establishing the following threefold generalization by using tests detecting attitude holders in their attitude contexts as well as de se readings:

-- Attitudinal logophoricity - An exempt anaphor can refer to an attitude holder. - There is no syntactic constraint of where this attitude holder is structurally located (e.g. it need not be the closest attitude holder). - The domain of that anaphor must express the perspective of that attitude holder in a de se attitude.
+- Exemption under attitudinal logophoricity - o An exempt anaphor can refer to an attitude holder. - There is no syntactic constraint as to where this attitude holder is structurally located (e.g. it need not be the closest attitude holder). - The domain of that anaphor must express the perspective of that attitude holder in a de se attitude.

-Note that the use of "can" in the first point is due to the fact that further types of logophoric antecedents will be defined in the next sections.
-Also, the notion of domain is left unspecified at this point: unless noted otherwise, it will be sufficient to use the smallest clause containing the anaphor as the relevant domain in this section, even if ultimately, that domain will be restricted to the spellout domain of the anaphor; evidence for this restriction will be provided in section 3.12 Finally, it will be straightforward to identify an anaphor as exempt in such cases, as attitude contexts are always explicitly or implicitly embedded in such a way that the attitude holder is not in the local binding domain of the anaphor.
+Note that the use of "can" in the first point is due to the fact that another type of logophoric antecedent will be defined in the next subsection.
+Also, the notion of domain is left unspecified at this point: unless noted otherwise, it will be sufficient to use the smallest clause containing the anaphor as the relevant domain in this section, even if ultimately, that domain will be restricted to the spellout domain of the anaphor; evidence for this restriction will be provided in section 3.11 Finally, it will be straightforward to identify an anaphor as exempt in such cases, as attitude contexts are always explicitly or implicitly embedded in such a way that the attitude holder does not (overtly) occur in the local binding domain of the anaphor.